dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/first-meeting.md

 ## Overview

 To get your team going on an idea - let's get started on finding some common passions.
+The goal is to have an honest and open discussion hearing from everyone about what excites or disappoints them about this direction.
+This is your chance to come together and refine your direction whether slight or a major pivot.

 You'll fill out the following worksheet together and add it to your github project repo wiki.
+Each question is a discussion starter, don't do this in silence, you should talk through each before moving on.

 Here is a markdown file template to get you started with instructions on how/where to upload it below.